sunpaq/monkc4iOS/README.md

-#Monk-C-Demo-for-iOS
+#BohdiEngine

-this is an 3D model renderer written use Monk-C it works on all the 64bit arm cpus (>= iPhone5s)
+	this is an 3D model renderer written use Monk-C it works on all the 64bit arm cpus (>= iPhone5s) and modern Android devices.

-under the hood it use OpenGL ES
+	under the hood it use OpenGL ES 3.0

-I am working on build a 3D engine use my Monk-C
+###Build for iOS:

+	use the Xcode open *.xcodeproj
+	build and run it

+###Build for Android:

+	cd to Android folder
+	./build
+	if you have a Android device pluged in ./build install to install apk

-Code Structure:
+###Code Structure:

- - MCLib : here is the monk-c runtime.
+	- BEAssets : BohdiEnging Assets Manager

- - MCSource : all the code written in monk-c
+	- Engine   : the 3D engine

- 	- UI : not used right now

-    - Lemontea : the standard library of monk-c
+	- Lemontea : the standard library of Monk-C
+	- MCDriver : platform specific codes

-    - Engine : the 3D engine.
+	- MCLib    : here is the Monk-C runtime

-    - Game : the example scene.
+	- MCSource : user code